Lancaster Stormers: The Barnstormers

 Herr managed the team from 2005 to 2006 and from 2009 to 2010.
 In 2008, the Barnstormers were coached by Von Hayes, a former teammate of Herr from the 1989 and 1990 Philadelphia Phillies.
 Rick Wise, the winning pitcher for the Boston Red Sox in Game 6 of the 1975 World Series, is also a managerial alumnus of the Lancaster Barnstormers.
 He was the team's third base coach from the inaugural 2005 season to the end of the 2008 campaign.
 Herr, in his second term, was succeeded by Butch Hobson.

 Opening Day Partners (ODP), a company that specializes in baseball club and stadium operations, originally owned the Lancaster Stormers.
 ODP also created Atlantic League clubs in York, Pennsylvania, Southern Maryland, and Sugar Land, Texas.
 On November 12, 2014, ODP transitioned its ownership of the Stormers to Lancaster Baseball, LLC.
 Lancaster Baseball consists of Ian Ruzow, Rob Liss, Steve Zuckerman, and Bob Zuckerman.
 Ian Ruzow was born in South Africa and moved to the USA in 1980.
 The other three partners are all natives of New York, and all four have lived in Lancaster for 40 years.
 Steve Zuckerman, Ian Ruzow, and Bob Zuckerman were the founders of Clipper Magazine, with Rob Liss joining them a few years later.
 Clipper Magazine owned the naming rights to the stadium from 2005 to 2025.

+On October 30, 2025, the team was sold to Prospector Baseball Group (PBG), becoming PBG's first team under its ownership.